 Other helpful Firefox tab tricks

 - Mistakenly close a tab?
 Press Ctrl + Shift + T to open the last closed tab.
 This can also be pressed multiple times if multiple tabs have been closed.

 - Tabs can be arranged by clicking on a tab and dragging it to the location you'd like it to be.

-- The tab menu has a lot of additional features to help manage and control the tabs currently opened.
+- The tab menu has additional features to help manage and control the tabs currently opened.
 To access this menu, right-click on a blank portion of the tab bar or the down arrow at the end of the tab bar.